Garchomp

-Garchomp (/ˈɡɑːɹtʃɑːmp/; Japanese: ガブリアス, Hepburn: Gaburias) is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise, and the evolved form of the Pokémon Gabite, which evolves from Gible.
+Garchomp (/ˈɡɑːɹtʃɒmp/; Japanese: ガブリアス, Hepburn: Gaburias) is a Pokémon species in Nintendo and Game Freak's Pokémon media franchise, and the evolved form of the Pokémon Gabite, which evolves from Gible.
 First introduced in the video games Pokémon Diamond and Pearl, they have later appeared in multiple games, including Pokémon Go and the Pokémon Trading Card Game, as well as various merchandise.

-Classified as a Dragon and Ground-type Pokémon, Garchomp is a creature that combines the design of a dinosaur, European dragon, and hammerhead shark.
-In Pokemon X and Y, Garchomp was given a Mega Evolution in the form of Mega Garchomp.
-Garchomp is notable for being a regular Pokémon in the team of the Pokémon Champion, Cynthia, contributing in part to Cynthia being such a dangerous opponent.
+Classified as a Dragon- and Ground-type Pokémon, Garchomp is a creature that combines the design of a dinosaur, European dragon, and a Hammerhead shark.
+In Pokemon X and Y, it was given a Mega Evolution in the form of Mega Garchomp.
+It received a second Mega Evolution in the form of Mega Garchomp Z, introduced in the spin-off game Pokémon Legends Z-A. Garchomp is notable for being a Pokémon in the team of the Pokémon Champion (and game final boss), Cynthia, serving as the character's "ace", or most powerful, Pokémon.

 Concept and creation

 Garchomp is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
-Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
+Each Pokémon has one or two types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Garchomp is an evolution of the Pokémon Gabite, which evolves from Gible, and was created for the video games Pokémon Diamond and Pearl.
 The English names of these three Pokémon resemble each other.
 It, as well as its earlier forms, are Dragon- and Ground-type.
 Garchomp was designed by Takao Unno.
 The beta version of Pokémon Diamond and Pearl had a different design for Garchomp, as well as its previous forms.
+Garchomp's design is a combination of elements from a dragon and sharks.